Sydius/websocket-relay/README.md

 Let's Encrypt.

-**Note**: When TLS is enabled, the relay only accepts secure WebSocket connections (wss://).
-To support both ws:// and wss://, run two separate instances on different ports.
+**Note**: When TLS is enabled, the relay only accepts secure WebSocket connections (`wss://`).
+To support both `ws://` and `wss://`, run two separate instances on different ports.

 ## Reverse Proxy Setup

-Configure your reverse proxy (nginx, Apache, etc.) to forward WebSocket connections to this relay with the appropriate Host header.
+Configure your reverse proxy (Nginx, Apache, etc.) to forward WebSocket connections to this relay with the appropriate `Host` header.
 The relay will route based on the domain in the Host header.

-Example nginx configuration:
+Example Nginx configuration:

 ```nginx
 location /websocket {